iporter-16/micb475-project2/minutes.md

 ### Next steps:

-DESeq analysis to figure out if there are a few specific genus / species that are affected in abundance, resulting in changes in metabolic information during picrust
+Tiffany + Alice –> **DESeq analysis** to figure out if there are a few specific genus / species that are affected in abundance, resulting in changes in metabolic information during picrust.
+Run on taxonomic-level table (phyloseq object w/OTU table + taxonomy file, prior to picrust analyses), then lit review for metabolic functions to see if it aligns with metabolic results

-–> Test smokers high/low LDL, check which bacteria are unregulated.
+– Test smokers high/low LDL, check which bacteria are unregulated.

-–> Hope to see less difference between high/low LDL in nonsmokers.
+– Hope to see less difference between high/low LDL in nonsmokers.

+Imogen -> Perform using **Chris's DESeq function (will be emailed)** on smoker/nonsmoker high/low LDL groups.

+Start manuscript drafting!

+- Imogen –> Introduction
+- Tiffany + Sam –> Figure 1 (diversity)
+- Sam –> Methods
+- Sean + Alice –> Discussion later...

 ## Nov 2